6 Examples of Fintech Content Marketing That Works

 This won’t work if you’re trying to acquire customers and your decision maker or influencer is an expert in their field.
 If you’re targeting Heads of Payments or CTOs, they won’t read something titled “what is a direct debit”.
 They’re more likely to read “direct debit API”.

-Even if the topic is correct, you still need to write for the same level of knowledge as your ideal customer.
+Even if the topic is correct, you still need to write for the same level of knowledge as your ideal customer, which is essential for building trust with your audience.
 If not, your ideal reader will simply click away and never read your content.

 And that’s how you end up creating a lot of content your target audience doesn’t read and doesn’t bring in results.